b-lukaszuk/BS_wJ_eng/contents/toothpaste.md

 ### Conclusions

-In summary, we see that increasing the radius of the whole in a toothpaste is an effective strategy to increase the sales of our product.
-However, we should restrain ourselves and not overdo it, since if the customers notice they may squeeze shorter toothpaste strips which may undermine our efforts (or even backfire on us).
+In summary, we see that increasing the radius of the hole in a toothpaste is an effective strategy to increase the sales of our product.
+However, we should restrain ourselves and not overdo it, since if the customers notice they could squeeze shorter toothpaste strips which may undermine our efforts (or even backfire on us).